 - Award a $1000 scholarship to a Farmington High School senior each year.

-- Founding Sponsor of the Route 4 DiPetro Bridge flower baskets and kissing balls Beautification Project since 2010.
+- Founding Sponsor of the flower baskets and kissing balls Beautification Project since 2010.

-- Creation of Christmas and Memorial Day floral baskets for the senior citizens in conjunction with Meals on Wheels.
+- Annual creation of Holiday and Memorial Day floral baskets for the senior citizens.

-- Create Christmas wreaths and distribute to many non-profits in town.
+- Decorate Christmas wreaths and distribute to many non-profits in town.

 - Presentation of Civic awards to businesses who create exemplary landscapes.